GrieferAtWork/KOSmk4/readme.md

 	- Drivers are ELF binaries
 	- Drivers can also be provided by the bootloader (s.a. multiboot)
 - Misc. features
-	- The kernel has the notion of a `.free` section of memory within the core that contains code used only during initialization (e.g. the kernel's bootloader initial entry point)
+	- The kernel has the notion of a `.free` section of memory within the core that contains everything that is only used during initialization (e.g. the kernel's bootloader initial entry point, or device initialization code)
 		- Just before transitioning to user-space for the first time, this section is unmapped and made available to the page frame allocator
 	- Branch profiling support
 		- Using preprocessor maging, every `if`-statement and every use `likely` / `unlikely` within any kernel source file keeps track of which of its branches got taken what number of times
 		- Allows for easy detection of ~hot~ zones within the kernel, as well as `likely` / `unlikely` annotations that are just plainly wrong
 - Drivers
 	- pci
+		- Required for detecting IDE ports
 	- ide (ata)
 		- Support for DMA, LBA48 and LBA28 addressing (preferring DMA)
 			- This is real DMA support I might note, as in "Hey, IDE.
 Copy sector 123 to memory location XYZ and tell me when your done"